Top 25 Legal Pages For Your WordPress Website

 Following are the reasons why you must have legal documents online –

-• Having a privacy policy and certain disclaimers are a legal requirement.
-What kind of documents you should put on your site depends on the type of business you have.
+• A privacy policy and certain disclaimers are legal requirements.
+The documents you should put on your site depend on your business type.

 • It is important to gain the trust of your users.
-If everything is well defined, people come back to you again and it develops a long-lasting relationship.
+If everything is well-defined, people will return to you again, and a long-lasting relationship will develop.

 • It protects your site contents from infringement if you have a copyright.

-• The terms and condition pages protect the online communities that you create on your websites as it sets guidelines for members.
+• The terms and conditions pages protect the online communities you create on your websitheyssetit sets guidelines for members.

-• Many third-party services that you deal with from time to time.
-For Example; Google Analytics, Twitter, and Facebook Apps require you to publish some legal documents like a privacy policy.
+• You deal with many third-party services from time to time.
+For example, Google Analytics, Twitter, and Facebook apps require you to publish legal documents such as a privacy policy.

 Types of legal pages

-The legal pages that you should have on your website depend upon the type of business you run and the country you’re living in.
+The legal pages you should have on your website depend upon the type of business you run and the country you live in.
 While some legal pages are standard for most websites, others might require some different or additional legal pages.
-For example, it’s important for eCommerce websites to have a return and refund policy page.
+For example, eCommerce websites must have a return and refund policy page.
 It might not be required for other business websites.
 So, it’s essential to understand the different types of legal pages available and the kind of business website you own.

-1. GDPR Privacy Policy: Use when your website collects personal information and has visitors from the EU.
+1. GDPR Privacy Policy: Use this policy when your website collects personal information and has visitors from the EU.

 2. GDPR Cookie Policy: Use when you have visitors from the EU & are using cookies on your website.